NethServer/docs/administrator-manual/en/backup.rst

 * USB: disk connected to a local USB port (See: :ref:`backup_usb_disk-section`)
 * CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage).
 Use access credentials like: MyBindUser,domain=mydomain.com
 * NFS: Linux shared folder, it's available on all NAS, usually faster than CIFS
-* WebDAV: available on many NAS and remote servers (Use a server with a valid SSL certificate as WebDAV target, otherwise the system will fail mounting the filesystem)
+* WebDAV: available on many NAS and remote servers (use a server with a valid SSL certificate as WebDAV target, otherwise the system will fail mounting the filesystem)

-.. note:: The destination directory is based on the server host name: in case of FQDN change, the administrator should take care to copy backup data from the old directory to the new one.
+.. note:: The destination directory is based on the server host name: in case of FQDN change, the administrator should take care to copy/move the backup data from the old directory to the new one.

 Change backup engine